leo/args/README.md

 const path = args.sub[0]
 ```

-This also works completely fine with sub commands: Assuming that you've registered a new command using `.command()`, you can easily check the following sub argument within its binary like mentioned above:
+This also works completely fine with sub commands: After you've registered a new command using `.command()`, you can easily check the following sub argument within its binary like mentioned above:

 ```bash
 pizza eat ./directory